 - Location: Washington DC

-Becoming a donor doesn't cost you or your family anything.
+Becoming an organ donor doesn't cost you or your family anything.
 Donors receive the same level of medical care as non-donors.
 Being a donor won't delay or alter your funeral plans; you can still have a open-casket ceremony.
 All major religions in the United States support organ and tissue donation.

 In the District of Columbia, you must be at least 18 years old to become a donor.
-However, you can register if you're between the ages of 13―17, but your parents or legal guardians will have the final say over your choice if you should die during this time.
+However, you can register if you're between the ages of 13-17 years old, but your parents or legal guardians will have the final say over your choice during this time.

-Visit the Washington Regional Transplant Consortium (WRTC) site for more information about becoming an organ donor.
+Visit the Donate Life site for more information about becoming an organ donor.

 When applying for a driver's license, permit, or state ID card, you can indicate your desire to become a donor by checking the donor box on your application.
 Place the red heart sticker you'll receive on your document.